numpattern/numpattern.github.io/_posts/2024-08-05-Segment_Anything_Model.md

 ---
 layout: post
-title: Rock Particles Characterization via Images
+title: Rock Particles Shape Analysis
 #subtitle: An essential part of Resources Evaluation.
 GSLIB Cell Based Method.
-tags: [Segmentation]
+tags: [Image Segmentation]
 bigimg: /img/per010rz.jpg
 share-img: /img/abstract_bg_cuda.png.PNG
 ---

+One goal of image analysis is the extraction feature information from images to quantify shapes, enumerate structures and characterize shape of structures.
 Rock particles results from erosion, blasting, comminution, and others.
 In all cases, the geometric characteristics of these particles encode information about the process that generated them.
 The mineralogy influences the mechanical properties that determine the shape and size of individual particles.
 Digital images are first partitioned into its constituents prior analysis.

 Segment Anything (SAM), Mask R-CNN and DeepLab are segmentation models.
-Their applicability for rock particle analysis depend on the requirements of the task, flexibility, customization, resource efficiency among others.
+Their applicability for rock particle analysis depend on the requirements of the task, flexibility, customization, resource efficiency, among others.
 SAM excels in zero-shot scenarios, however it is resource-intensive due to its architecture.
 The example shows a zero-short result on an image with numerous clasts.
 The coloured masks are SAM's outputs to partition the image.
+The necessary metrics for the red contours are calculated to derive the shape descriptors.

 <div style="display: flex; justify-content: space-between;">